 I used to teach in South Korea, which explains my passion for working with second language learners.
 That’s me in the picture above circa 19 none-of-your-business!
 While I was in S. Korea I became a second language learner and discovered firsthand how difficult learning another language can be.
 During my year in S. Korea I learned a few simple phrases and could go to a grocery store or restaurant and get by with my basic skills, but that was the extent of my language acquisition.
 So why is it that my students often learn so much more than I did in only one year?
-The difference is summed up perfectly in this quote from the authors:
+The difference is summed up perfectly in this quote from the authors of Literacy Beginnings:

 Young children are like sponges when it comes to learning a new language; they absorb it with lightning speed!
 In this chapter the authors provide 20 suggestions for working with English Language Learners and explain each step in detail.
 You’ll be happy to know that some of these suggestions are ones we have already covered in our book study.
 We explored a few oral language activities that support second language learners and engaging children in conversation in Chapter 6.
 Scott also offered authentic ways to engage young children in conversation in his review of Chapter 7.

 I think the most important thing to glean from these suggestions is that all of the best practices in early childhood education will benefit students who are learning a second language.
 Using props, pictures, and demonstrations to convey meaning and infusing your day with opportunities for conversation is something all good teachers of young children do, but it is especially important for teachers of students learning a second language.

 Do you have English Language Learners in your classroom?

 Here are 3 of my favorite tips from the book for working with young English Language Learners: